-In fact, the best option would be to focus your website around a single topic.
-This way, you not only help RankBrain learn the niche you’re in, but also narrow your competitors’ pool, because Google will compare your websites only to others from your niche, so you’ll have higher chances of ranking and getting traffic.
+In fact, the best option would be to focus your website on a single topic.
+This way, you not only help RankBrain learn the niche you’re in but also narrow your competitors’ pool, because Google will compare your websites only to others from your niche, so you’ll have higher chances of ranking and getting traffic.

 3. A more selective approach to link building

 Larry Kim, founder of Wordstream, predicts that websites with “strong domain authority with lots of links pointing to it but mediocre content” will be most susceptible to Google’s AI improvements.

 Since the smarter search engines will analyze whether people clicking on your links actually stay and read your content, SEO marketers need to focus even more on relevance and quality in their backlinks.

 We’ve covered content quality, but how do you improve link relevance?

 Basically, your backlinks should come from the same category and industry as your site – or similar ones.
 It means you’ll have to be more selective with your link building.

 If you sell cat food, and your website is all about cats and their food, then you shouldn’t have lots of backlinks from websites selling lizards.
 RankBrain won’t like it, and may penalize you for it.